Skip to main content

 • NetFlow Setup Guide: Learn how to configure your exporters and verify that NFO is receiving data on the Status page.

-• Cloud Flow Logs: Instructions for ingesting AWS VPC, Azure NSG, and Google Cloud flow logs.
+• Cloud Flow Logs: Instructions for ingesting AWS VPC, Azure VNet/NSG, Google Cloud VPC, and Oracle VCN Flow Logs.

 Goal: Map traffic flows to physical device health and automated inventory.